jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 =============

 This library uses a class called `DbSession` to perform all operations.
 The session contains information such as configured mappings, database transaction, change tracking and a SQL dialect implementation.
-Because of that, you need to start by configuration which features to use.
+Because of that, you need to start by configuring which features to use.

 That is done with the help of the `DbConfiguration` class.